Perseveren/Perseveren/README.md

 <br><br>

 <div align="center">
 Hello, my name is Lin Yi, but you can also call me by the name Cassiel, Vin, or Gyu.
-I am socially awkward, I barely talk but please do not feel threatened if I become too silent, I'm not irritated.
+I am socially awkward, I barely talk.
 Please do be patient with me, I don't like being forced or rushed to talk.<br><br>
 I am 17 years old, I am an artist.
-I barely have friends, mostly because I don't prefer to approach first.
+I usually don't prefer to approach first, so feel free to approach me.
 I'm either INTJ, or INTP (I'm not sure, someone type me)
 </div>